Taman Hillview

 This township was once home to many Western expatriates circa 1970s.
 It is located roughly halfway between Ampang and Melawati.
 Sri Ukay is a residential area located immediately adjacent to Hillview.

 Due to its proximity to the nearest hills, a collection of houses and apartments were built here.
 Many major landslides occurred due to the soil erosion that occurs after heavy rain.
-This taman also recently added a guard house.
+This residential area also recently added a guard house.
 This security system included motorcycle rounding.

-This is a gated community.
+In future, Taman Hillview will be connected by MRT Circle Line via Taman Hillview MRT station.